- Global Opportunities

 Students take three academic courses: Course 1, taught by the Dartmouth faculty director and corresponding with his or her field of expertise; Course 2, “Gender and Film in Modern India,” taught by a local professor, and Course 3, chosen from a few options in the University of Hyderabad curriculum, allowing Dartmouth students to be in the classroom with local students.

-All three courses on the FSP will qualify for credit toward the Asian and Middle Eastern Studies major.
+All three courses on the FSP will qualify for credit toward the Asian Societies, Cultures, and Languages (ASCL) Major.
 For credit toward the Women's, Gender, and Sexuality Studies major: “Gender and Film in Modern India” will always qualify, the course chosen from the University of Hyderabad offerings will qualify if chosen carefully, and the faculty director’s course may or may not qualify, depending on its content in a given year.
 Classroom work is supplemented by excursions and guest lectures.

 Hyderabad is one of India's largest and most cosmopolitan cities, reflecting the intersection of North and South Indian cultures as well as both Hindu and Muslim influences.
 It is a center of many important academic institutions, a dynamic economy increasingly based upon high-technology firms, and an extensive Telugu film industry.
 It also possesses a rich tradition of political and social activism that is reflected in a wide range of social movements and non-governmental organizations.